1 year ago

 2 garlic cloves/ 1 tsp of garlic puree

-Vegetables – many studies indicate that a diet high in vegetables provides protection against breast cancer.
+Vegetables – many studies indicate that a diet high in vegetables may provide protection against breast cancer.
 For example, there appears to be a correlation between eating high quantities of non-starchy vegetables and foods high in carotenoids and a decreased risk of breast cancer.

 Wholemeal rice – has a higher fibre content than white rice.
 There is increasing evidence that a diet high in fibre reduces breast cancer risk.